hull/hull-connectors/packages/connectors/hull-outreach/assets/readme.md

 Users are fetched by either clicking "Actions" and manually triggering a fetch operation, or by incoming webhook.
 Outreach provides a feature that fires user creation and attribute change events to Hull.
 Once the connector is setup, the data begins to flow between systems, Outreach will begin to send these webhooks to Hull.
 As with manual fetches, incoming users cannot be filtered.
 If you wish to not import users into Hull, you must remove them from Outreach.
 User deletion over webhooks is not currently a supported feature.

 - **incoming user attributes** - defines which `Outreach Prospect Properties` are stored in `Hull User Attributes`
+- **link user to account in hull** - defines if we will associate an incoming Outreach Prospect (now Hull User) to a Hull Account.
+See section "Incoming (Outreach -> Hull) User to Account linking" below for a more comprehensive explanation.

 ### Outgoing Accounts